pinax/pinax/README.md

 Code of Conduct
 -----------------

-In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a code of conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.
+In order to foster a kind, inclusive, and harassment-free community, the Pinax Project has a Code of Conduct, which can be found here  http://pinaxproject.com/pinax/code_of_conduct/.

 Pinax Project Blog and Twitter